Misión y visión

-Jason Eliaser, Chair
+Jason Eliaser, Presidente

-Kori Williams, Secretary
+Kori Williams, Secretaria

 Kori Williams is a graduate student and graduate assistant at Kutztown University, where she is studying to obtain her Master’s in Public Administration.
 In addition, she is also the graduate research assistant for the Office of Diversity, Equity, and Inclusion at PASSHE’s Office of the Chancellor.
 When not in school, Kori produces Roofs for All, a Philadelphia-based podcast centered around the deeply affordable housing landscape in the city.
 She also does volunteer work for advocacy organizations like Planned Parenthood and the Innocence Project.